mikeesto/mikeesto.com/src/content/posts/uncovering-gemini-cli.md

 Only then, with the necessary information gathered and placed into its working context, does the LLM formulate the final answer to your question.
 This agentic workflow allows the model to independently navigate your project to solve complex problems.

-One of the main issues with popular agentic tools is that they are often "context-starved" to save on tokens and therefore API costs, which can significantly impact their effectiveness and reasoning ability.
-Gemini's large context window (up to 1 million tokens) and Google's dual role as both tool developer and inference provider position it well to compete in this space.
+One of the main issues with popular agentic tools is that they are often "context starved" to save on tokens and therefore API costs, which can significantly impact their effectiveness and reasoning ability.
+I think Gemini's large context window (up to 1 million tokens) and Google's dual role as both tool developer and inference provider position it well to compete in this space.

 ### Editing discussion [better title needed]

 The LLM generates precise replacement commands, and the CLI tool calculates and displays a diff for your confirmation before making any changes. [need a better intro for this section]

-Imagine you issue a command like: "In src/components/Button.tsx, change the variant prop to secondary."

-Of course, it would probably be quicker for you to just make this change yourself but alas.
+Imagine you issue a command like: <i>In src/components/Button.tsx, change the variant prop to secondary.</i> (and also pretend that it would be quicker to use the agent than make this one-line change yourself!)

 The model understands your intent and formulates a call to the replace tool.
 It doesn't think in terms of diffs; it thinks in terms of search-and-replace.
 Its output will be a structured tool call like this: